howmanysmall/RbxReady/README.md

 Ready:Wait(workspace, 10)

 Ready:Connect(workspace, function(LastToLoad)
-  print("Workspace has been fully loaded - the last instance to load was " ..LastToLoad) end, 10)
+  print("Workspace has been fully loaded - the last instance to load was", LastToLoad) end, 10)
 ```